dcos/dcos-cli/design/login.md

     `/acs/api/v1/auth/login`.
 - **browser-prompt-oidcidtoken-get-authtoken** : Open the browser at the page referenced in `start_flow_url`.
-The user is then expected to continue the flow in the browser, eventually they are redirected to a page with the authentication token to copy-paste from the browser to their terminal.
+The user is then expected to continue the flow in the browser, eventually they are redirected to a page with an OpenID Connect ID token to copy-paste from the browser to their terminal.
 Make a HEAD request to a well-known resource with the appropriate Authorization header in order to verify the token.